Where to stay in Tikehau? Our complete guide

 | Tikehau Glamping & Camping | Tuherahera (near the airport) | Glamping tents & pitches, shared kitchen, showers, bicycle rental, kayaks, friendly atmosphere. | You will love this affordable nature experience: starry nights facing the lagoon. | 17 € – 55 € | Book |

 I’ll wrap up this article on where to stay in Tikehau here.
-Even though the atoll is small, you’ve seen that there are several accommodation options to suit every taste and budget!
-You can stay on the main motu or on an isolated motu – it all depends on the type of stay you’re looking for!
-In any case, I hope you’ll find the best option for you on this superb atoll.
+Even though the atoll is small, you’ve seen that there are several accommodation options for different tastes and budgets.
+You can stay on the main motu or on an isolated motu—it all depends on the kind of stay you’re looking for.
+In any case, I hope you’ll find the best option for you on this beautiful atoll.

-By the way, speaking of atolls, I recommend checking out our guide to the best places to stay in Rangiroa.
+By the way, since we’re talking about atolls, I also recommend checking out our guide to the best places to stay in Rangiroa.
 There are plenty of choices there too!

-If you’re planning to continue your journey in the Tuamotu Islands, here’s our guide to accommodation in Fakarava.
+If you’re planning to continue your journey through the Tuamotu Islands, here’s our guide to accommodation in Fakarava.

 See you soon for more practical articles on Polynesia,